-Great news for Windows 10 users!
-Soon, Windows will include a ‘Cloud download’ feature when reinstalling your copy of Windows.
-What does this mean?
-This implies that each time you choose to Reset your PC, Windows will give you an option to download the latest copy of Windows 10 from the cloud aside from your local copy of Windows 10.
+Microsoft has included a ‘Cloud Download‘ feature while reinstalling or resetting the Windows 10 on your system.
+It implies that each time you choose to Reset your PC, Windows will give you an option to download the latest copy of Windows 10 from the cloud aside from your local copy of Windows 10.

-It’s uncertain how this will play out, however, this sounds a welcome surprise and a handy way to get yourself the latest copy of Windows 10.
-This mimics the ability that macOS users have when resetting their devices by connecting to macOS cloud servers.
+This sounds a handy way to get yourself the latest copy of Windows 10.
+It mimics the ability that macOS users have when resetting their devices by connecting to macOS cloud servers.

-In Microsoft’s Windows insider blog, a Microsoft employee Lower explains how the new cloud feature will work.
-He says that Windows has its recovery options, including the hard reset and image recovery.
-He further adds that the notable improvement in Microsoft came with the introduction of the “Imageless” recovery.
+The Windows has its recovery options, including the hard reset and image recovery.
+The notable improvement in Microsoft came with the introduction of the “Imageless” recovery.

-Though the imageless recovery was a bit useful in recovering windows, some users experienced challenges in windows recovery.
+Though the imageless recovery was a bit useful in recovering windows, some users experienced challenges in Windows recovery.
 These challenges were common, especially when the installation media was in a bad or corrupt state.
-He then says that it is where cloud download comes in place.

-When explaining the demerits of imageless recovery, Lower forgot one common drawback.
-That is, you should have the latest updates to your windows 10.
+Another common drawback of Imageless recovery is that you should have the latest updates to your Windows 10.
 Otherwise, you will not be able to recover your Windows 10 OS.

 The new cloud download addresses all these drawbacks.
 Instead of searching for the installed Windows version on your computer, the cloud download navigates through the Microsoft servers for the windows installation files.
 Cloud download is easier and seems like creating a USB bootable media with the latest version of Windows 10 and installing your windows with the drive.
 But you don’t require a USB media installation with a cloud download.